Hotel and Hospitality Trends

 Other ways Wi-Fi is being used include powering tech lounges and other communal spaces for video meetings.
 In guest rooms, Wi-Fi connects people with voice-enabled in-room appliances and smart room service.
 Guest services such as the restocking of mini-bars over the Internet of Things is also becoming common.

 58% of hotel guests indicate that availability of onsite Wi-Fi is ‘highly likely’ to impact their booking decision.
-With this in mind, however, it’s surprising to see that more than three-quarters of the survey’s respondents still have unsatisfactory experiences.
+With this in mind, however, it’s surprising to see that more than 3/4 of the survey’s respondents still have unsatisfactory experiences.
 Guests are also increasingly concerned with the security of their activities over hotel Wi-Fi.

 The one thing we know about the future and hospitality trends is when it comes to Internet usage, the need for increased bandwidth will continue to rise.
 The Internet connection your hotel provides to current guests is most likely perfectly acceptable today, however; there’s a good chance it could be woefully inadequate tomorrow.
 If you host events or conferences, this isn’t just an aphorism—you could run into a major connectivity problem literally tomorrow, depending on the event.

 An average non-millennial traveler carries 2.5 devices with them.
 This makes sense when you think about it: a phone, a laptop, and maybe something else like a tablet or a connected watch.
 In comparison, the average millennial expects connectivity on an average of five devices.